Stephen J. Dubner: Early life and education

 Born in 1963 in Duanesburg, New York, to Solomon Dubner (also known as Paul) and Florence Greenglass (also known as Florence Winters and Veronica Dubner), Dubner grew up as the youngest of eight children.
 His father, who died in 1973 when Dubner was 10 years old, worked as a copy editor at The Record in Troy, New York.
 Dubner grew up in a devout Roman Catholic household, his parents having converted from Judaism to Catholicism before his birth.
 As an adult, Dubner himself converted back to Judaism, an experience he chronicles in his first book, Turbulent Souls: A Catholic Son's Return to His Jewish Family.

-In 1984, Dubner graduated from Appalachian State University in North Carolina, where he studied in the College of Fine and Applied Arts.
+Dubner completed his high school education at Duanesburg Central High School in 1980, a year ahead of his graduating class.
+In 1984, he graduated from Appalachian State University in North Carolina, where he studied in the College of Fine and Applied Arts.
 There, Dubner played in a rock band, The Right Profile, which later signed with Arista Records shortly before he decided against a career in music.
 In 1990, Dubner earned a Master of Fine Arts degree in writing from Columbia University, where he also taught English.